MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 return;

-Confusing the Latest Bar and the Closed Bar
+Confusing the Latest Bar with the Closed Bar

 start_pos = 0 means the currently forming bar.